CAGI Scientist Opening: apply here ☀️

 Background

 Calmodulin is a small protein (149aa) encoded by the human genes Calmodulin 1 (CALM1), Calmodulin 2 (CALM2), and Calmodulin 3 (CALM3), each encoding precisely the same calmodulin protein sequence.
 Calmodulin senses the presence of calcium and communicates that signal to other proteins.
-It does so using four EF-hand motifs which bind to calcium ions and subsequently trigger a conformational change of the protein (Sarhan MF et al. 2012).
+It does so using four EF-hand motifs which bind to calcium ions and subsequently trigger a conformational change of the protein (Sarhan et al., 2012).
 The bound conformation reveals an interaction interface that allows calmodulin to physically interact with other proteins.
-Calmodulin has high clinical relevance, as variants of the protein are causally associated with two cardiac arrhythmias: catecholaminergic ventricular tachycardia (Nyegaard M et al. 2012) and long QT syndrome (Crotti L et al. 2013).
+Calmodulin has high clinical relevance, as variants of the protein are causally associated with two cardiac arrhythmias: catecholaminergic ventricular tachycardia (Nyegaard et al., 2012) and long QT syndrome (Crotti et al., 2013).

 A team in Fritz Roth’s Lab at the Donnelly Centre (U. Toronto) and Lunenfeld Tanenbaum Research Institute (Sinai Health Systems), led by Jochen Weile and Song Sun, has assessed a large library of calmodulin variants using a high-throughput yeast complementation assay.
 This assay reveals the overall impact of each variant on the ability of the protein to function in the cell.